Roman Catholic Diocese of Pittsburgh: 1978 to 1990

 In July 1978, a woman called the Pittsburgh Police to complain that Anthony Cipolla had sexually abused her two sons, ages nine and 12.
-The abuse allegedly took place at a hotel room in Dearborn, Michigan and at Cipolla's rectory, with Cipolla giving the boys fake physical examinations.
+The abuse allegedly took place in Dearborn, Michigan and at Cipolla's rectory, with Cipolla giving the boys fake physical examinations.
 During the preliminary hearing, Bishop Leonard called the mother, urging her to drop the charges.
 Leonard said that the diocese would take case of Cipolla.
 The mother followed his advice; the diocese transferred Cipolla to another diocese.

 In 1988, Tim Bendig told the diocese that Cipolla had sexually abused him from around 1981 to 1986.
 Like the earlier two victims, Cipolla administered physical exams to Bendig and rubbed baby powder on his body.
 The diocese removed Cipolla from ministry and sent him to St. Michael's Institute, a treatment facility in New York City.
-When Cipolla finished there, St. Michael's gave him a positive recommendation to return to ministry.
+When Cipolla finished, St. Michael's gave him a positive recommendation to return to ministry.
 However, Bishop Wuerl refused to return him to ministry until he was evaluated at a different center; Cipolla refused the order.
-Wuerl suspended Cipolla from priesthood in 1990.
+Wuerl suspended Cipolla priestly faculties in 1990.
 In 1992, Bendig sued the diocese.
 Cipolla appealed his suspension to the Supreme Tribunal of the Apostolic Signatura, which in March 1993 ordered Wuerl to return him to ministry.
 The diocese in 1993 made a financial settlement with Bendig.
 The Vatican in 1995 reversed its 1993 ruling and permanently suspended Cipolla from public ministry.
 In 2002, Cipolla was laicized.